 GYHSAC stores all personal information securely.
-Our computer systems are protected through the use of firewalls, individual passwords, storage of all server equipment in a secured environment.
+Our computer systems are protected through the use of firewalls and individual passwords and storage of all server equipment is maintained in a secured environment.
 All staff and contractors are required to sign confidentiality agreements.

 GYHSAC has a data breach response plan.
 Our actions in the first 24 hours after discovering a data breach are crucial to the success of our response.
 A quick response can substantially decrease the impact on the affected individuals.

 How can you access and correct your personal information at GYHSAC?

 We will take reasonable steps to ensure your personal information held by us is accurate, up-to-date and complete.
 However, the personal information we hold may not be complete due to planned and periodic destruction, or when an extract of personal information is adequate for the intended purpose.
 From time-to-time, we will ask you to verify your personal information held by GYHSAC is correct and up-to-date.
 You may also request that we correct or update your information, and you should make such requests in writing to email@example.com

 You have the right to access and correct your personal information.